FREQUENTLY ASKED

 [Back to Top]

-I was admitted to the South Carolina Bar during the 2020-2021 reporting year
+was admitted to the South Carolina Bar during the 2024-2025 reporting year

-What are first CLE reporting year requirements and when do I file my
+are first CLE reporting year requirements and when do I file my first CLE

 Answer: